inbm/moodstocks-iphone-sdk/README.md

-# Moodstocks iPhone SDK
+# Moodstocks iPhone SDK v2

 ## Overview

-Moodstocks iPhone SDK enables you to integrate image recognition into your iPhone mobile applications in seconds.
-It has been built to work on **iOS SDK 3.0 and higher**.
+Moodstocks iPhone SDK v2 provides you with a breakthrough scanner based on an image recognition API so that you can integrate scanning into your iPhone app the easy way.

-Basically it wraps the native image picker component, and adds some magic like encoding, querying, and parsing.
+The scanner is **universal** - it decodes raw images and barcodes, and **real-time** - it recognize objects and barcodes in a breeze, even on 3G networks.

-And you get a cool scanning effect for free!
+It uses the AV Foundation frameworks which are only available on iOS 4.0 and higher.
+It can be used on iPhone 3, iPhone 3GS and iPhone 4.

 ## Setup